 Document control is a system for managing documentation.
 The process should follow the guidelines mentioned earlier.
 When a company sets up its practices and methods, it can do so with paper-based or digital tools to meet regulatory requirements.
 It is hard to make something when you are using paper.
 It takes a long time.
 This can cause problems because it might not be finished when people want it.
 The most time-consuming part of a product is producing revisions, forwarding documents for approval, and tracking down or redrafting missing documents.

 The Need For A Document Control System:

-There are numerous possible responses to this question.
-The first is because it makes sense.
-Documentation is essential in every organization, and needing apps and guidelines to ensure it will most likely improve its quality and efficiency, and productivity.
+There are many answers to this question.
+One solution is because it makes sense.
+Documentation and guidelines are essential for every organization, and they will help improve the quality and efficiency of the company.